Zhanerd/Emotion_walk_with_videopose3d/README.md

 onnxruntime==1.18.0

 # model download
 U can find rtmpose and yolov8 onnx model in https://drive.google.com/drive/folders/1DfTw0aEpuEyXpo7XJXIvCzDTuZ-wNOy8?usp=drive_link .
-(In the pose folder!)
+(In the pose folder!
+U can put it any where, but need to fill in the corresponding position when initializing class TopDownEstimation.)

 The 3d pose model can find in https://github.com/facebookresearch/VideoPose3D.
-(Pls use the ###coco### model!)
+(Pls use the ###coco### model!
+And put it in videopose3d/checkpoint)

 The emotion model can find in https://github.com/PeterZs/take_an_emotion_walk.
+(And put it in emotion_walk/weights)